Thomas-Basham/old-portfolio/README.md

 ## [https://thomasbashamportfolio.net](https://thomasbashamportfolio.net)

-I started with this great[ React CRA Starter Template](https://www.npmjs.com/package/cra-template-react-portfolio) and made it a full-stack web app.
+I started with this sweet[ React CRA Starter Template](https://www.npmjs.com/package/cra-template-react-portfolio) and made it a full-stack web app.

 There is a comment and like section beneath each project to encourage discussion.
 I created the backend server using node.js, Express, and MongoDB.